Thomick/forest-risk-rl/resource/README.md

 The main problem of this model is that the state space may become too large.
 The number of states is $n^k$ where $n$ is the number of age classes and $k$ is the number of plots.
 This does not allow yet to get an interesting behavior for now.
 I need to try another implementation that does not require that much states.

+# Loisel2014
+A more realistic model of forest growth "Average forest growth model".
+Dynamical system with two variables: density of the stand and average basal area (eventually the price of lumber which depend on the time since the last storm).
+It includes thinning which allows smoothing profits over time.
+Storms follow a Poisson process.
+However, the risk is independent of the states of neighboring plots.
+Allows to anticipate the constraints of the dynamical system for the forest model.

 # Fei2020
-The authors propose algorithms derived from LSVI and Q-Learning based on alternative value functions that consider an exponential utility function as an objective (the value functions are not linear contrary to the risk-neutral setting)
+The authors propose algorithms derived from LSVI and Q-Learning based on alternative value functions that consider an exponential utility function as an objective (the value functions are not linear contrary to the risk-neutral setting).